openPMD/openPMD-standard/EXT_ED-PIC.md

   - `position/` + components such as `x`, `y` and `z`
     - type: each component in *(float)* or *(int)* or *(uint)*
+    - description: component-wise position of a particle, relative to `positionOffset`
+      - in the case where the `component`s of `positionOffset` are constant, position is the position relative to a global offset (e.g., the offset of a moving window)
-    - description: must represent the in-cell-position if `positionOffset` is not a record of solely `constant component`s
+      - in the case where the `component`s of `positionOffset` are non-constant, `position` must represent the in-cell-position and `positionOffset` must represent the position of the beginning of the cell (see below)
     - rationale: dividing the particle position in a beginning of the cell (as *(int)*) and in-cell position (as *(float)*) can dramatically improve the precision of stored particle positions; this division creates a connection between particles and the fields on their cells
-    - advice to implementors: must have `weightingPower = 0`
+    - advice to implementors: must have `weightingPower = 0` and dimensionality of a lengths `unitDimension == [1., 0., ..., 0.]`
+    - advice to implementors: a *(float)* type is likely the most frequent case for this record
     - example: use only `x` and `y` in 2D

   - `positionOffset/` + components such as `x`, `y` and `z`
     - type: each component in *(float)* or *(int)* or *(uint)*
-    - description: if the `component`s of this record are non-constant this must represent the beginning of the cell the particle is associated with;
+    - description: if the `component`s of this record are non-constant this must represent the position of the beginning of the cell the particle is associated with;
-                   for the zero-based index `i` of the first cartesian field coordinate, the beginning of the cell is defined via `gridGlobalOffset + i * gridSpacing`
+                   for the zero-based index `i` of the first cartesian field coordinate, the position of the beginning of the cell is defined via `gridGlobalOffset + i * gridSpacing`;
+                   the `unitSI` of each component must be set to the corresponding lengths of the cell's edges in SI units
-    - advice to implementors: the interpretation of `position` and `positionOffset` does not alter the pure calculation of the global position of the particle from the base standard
+    - advice to implementors: the interpretation of `position` and `positionOffset` does not alter the pure calculation of the global position of the particle from the base standard; see the base standard for a code example
-    - advice to implementors: must have `weightingPower = 0`
+    - advice to implementors: must have `weightingPower = 0` and dimensionality of a lengths `unitDimension == [1., 0., ..., 0.]`
+    - advice to implementors: an *(int)* or *(uint)* type is likely the most frequent case for this record
     - advice to implementors: if you want to neglect the relation between particles and their cells, simply store this record with constant components, e.g., the